 Separately, Spike Lee’s 1986 breakthrough film “She’s Gotta Have It” and his Netflix series “She’s Gotta Have It,” debuting Thursday, are very much works evocative of their respective times and place.
-The former, the mid-'80s version of Brooklyn's Fort Greene neighborhood, burbled with hip hop culture.
+The former, set in the mid-'80s version of Brooklyn's Fort Greene neighborhood, burbled with hip hop culture.
 On theater screens, Lee captured its image as a gritty, graffiti-tagged, beautiful mecca of urban blackness.

 Today’s Fort Greene sits at the heart of gentrification, with rich white city dwellers buying up brownstones in historically black and Latino neighborhoods, pushing out corner bodegas and longstanding take-away joints in favor of boutiques with $500 dresses and artisanal grocers.
 The area is still the home of Spike Lee’s production company, 40 Acres & A Mule, and the same conversations about women and men and city living are as relevant in 2017 as they were more than three decades ago.

 But in bringing back Nola Darling, revived with provocative and playful brilliance by DeWanda Wise in Netflix's version, Lee and his wife and fellow executive producer, Tonya Lewis Lee, speak to the truth of what it is to be a woman, and a woman of color, that feels truer now than it did when Tracy Camilla Johns originated the role in 1986.